Textiles & Fabrics Waste Trading License in Dubai: Cost and Requirements

 Setup Costs and Fees

-The cost of setting up a Textiles & Fabrics Waste Trading Licence at Dubai South Business Hub Free Zone varies depending on the office package, number of visas, and any additional approvals required.
+The cost of setting up a Textiles & Fabrics Waste Trading License at Dubai South Business Hub Free Zone varies depending on the office package, number of visas, and any additional approvals required.
 Typical cost components include:

 Cost Component | Estimated Range (AED) |